linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/15 Latin American Debt Crisis.md

 by the World Bank in 1994 were to be found in sub-Saharan Africa – in 1994 their combined external

-debt amounted to \$223.6 billion with the vast majority owed to governments and o'cial agencies and the
+debt amounted to $223.6 billion with the vast majority owed to governments and official agencies and the

 remainder to private sources.